 The Palestinians in the occupied West Bank and Gaza were not given citizenship in Israel or equal protection or benefits under the law.
 The Israeli government also violated the Geneva Conventions by confiscating Palestinian land and water resources and building settlements on the West Bank and Gaza.
 For twenty years, the Palestinians of the West Bank and Gaza were a traumatized, defeated, docile population, routinely humiliated by soldiers and used as cheap labor in the Israeli economy.

 Then in 1987, the Palestinian population collectively rose up against Israel's repressive policies.
 The uprising, which became known as the first Intifada, was characterized by mass civil disobedience, general strikes, boycotts, refusals to pay taxes, and Palestinian youths throwing stones at Israeli tanks and soldiers.
-The word intifada means 'shaking off,' and this was the Palestinians' first attempt to assert their own national identity rather than waiting for Arab armies or guerrilla forces to do it for them.
+The word intifada means 'shaking off,' and this was the Palestinians' first attempt to assert their own national identity rather than waiting for Arab armies or the UN to do it for them.
 More than 1,100 Palestinians and 150 Israelis were killed in the ensuing five years, and tens of thousands more Palestinians were injured or arrested.

 The conflict was a public relations disaster for Israel.
-Videos were shown around the world of Palestinians armed only with flags and slingshots facing down tanks, and of Israeli soldiers beating Palestinian children.
+Videos were shown around the world of Palestinians armed only with flags and slingshots facing down tanks, and of Israeli soldiers beating terrified Palestinian children.
 Israel began to lose its cherished image as the David against the Arab Goliath.
 Instead it began to be seen as the Goliath against the Palestinian David.
 Israelis also began to realize that the occupation could not be maintained indefinitely without cost.
 Many on the Israeli left began to oppose the occupation.

 The Intifada also worried Yasser Arafat, the head of the Palestine Liberation Organization (PLO), a coalition of Palestinian nationalist resistance groups with Fatah at its center.
 Founded in 1964, it was admitted to the UN with observer status in 1974 and was regarded as the sole legitimate representative of the Palestinian people.
 It initially operated out of Jordan and Lebanon, engaging in guerrilla tactics in an attempt to regain Palestine by force of arms.
 It was expelled from Jordan in 1971 by King Hussein, then expelled from Lebanon in 1982 by Israel, at which point it fled to Tunisia.
 By the time the Intifada broke out, the PLO was largely out of touch with life in the Palestinian territories.
 It had played no part in leading or organizing the Intifada.